Proposition Joe: Season 3

 Joe insulates himself against police investigation by maintaining a strict policy of only meeting face to face.
-His nephew "Drac" is targeted as a potential inroad for an investigation by Lieutenant Cedric Daniels' Major Crimes Unit, due to Drac's propensity to talk business over the phone.
+His nephew "Drac" is targeted as a potential inroad for an investigation by Lieutenant Cedric Daniels' Major Crimes Unit because Drac is prone to talk business over the phone.
 Daniels' unit arrests Joe's lieutenant Lavelle Mann in an undercover bust operation, hoping Drac would be promoted to replace him.
 However, Joe chooses someone more reliable, thwarting the unit's efforts inadvertently.

 Daniels tips his hand when he arrests Cheese, believing he had Cheese on tape discussing a murder.
 Cheese realizes the tape is of him talking about shooting his injured pet dog, and the police are forced to release him.

 Cheese reports the incident to Joe who, now forewarned about the investigation and wiretap, passes the information on to Stringer Bell.
 The unit moves their investigation away from Joe and onto the more violent Kintel Williamson when they fail to make further progress.

 Joe extends the sharing of his supply to many other drug dealers in Baltimore, forming the New Day Co-Op with Bell, Ricardo "Fat-Face Rick" Hendrix and Kintell Williamson, among others.
-Joe supplies all of these drug dealers with his package, and they receive a discount for the bulk buying; they also agree to avoid attracting unnecessary police attention by limiting violence.
+Joe supplies these drug dealers with his package, and they receive a discount for the bulk buying; they also agree to avoid attracting unnecessary police attention by limiting violence.
 As a result, Williamson stops killing people, and the police begin investigating a brewing turf war between Avon Barksdale and up-and-coming Marlo Stanfield.

 Joe and the rest of the Co-Op object to the police attention the war creates, as it interferes with their business.
 Joe meets with Stanfield's advisor Vinson to try to negotiate a settlement, but Stanfield is unwilling to back out of the war, believing that Barksdale is weak.
 Joe gives Bell an ultimatum: end the war, or he will be thrown out of the Co-Op.
 The ultimatum is defused when Bell is murdered and Barksdale is arrested, leaving Joe with complete control of the Co-Op.